Coronavirus: Front-line health workers and other medical staff want Alert Level 4 now

-Almost 3,000 people, including front-line health workers, are petitioning the Government to activate alert level four immediately.
+Almost 3,000 people, including front-line health workers, are petitioning the Government to activate Covid-19 Alert Level Four immediately.

 The petition's author, Dr Kelvin Ward, said raising the alert to the highest possible level was the only way for New Zealand to ensure it survives the virus with minimal impact.